 Using fresh ingredients will help you maximize the flavor and also help you change the coloring of the coffee.
 Using green ingredients is usually a good idea; fresh mint blends well with hot coffee or iced coffee, and we like to add green sprinkles or green coloring, especially when we're using whipped cream, to make it even more Irish.

 Chocolate and caramel syrup are commonly used in coffee drinks, but green minty syrups work just as well - so don't be afraid to include them in your St. Patrick's day coffee recipes!

 What is Beto O'Rourke St Patrick's day coffee?

 Beto O'Rourke was an American presidential candidate, and during his campaign, he said he would start St. Patrick's Day with a pint of beer, completely forgoing coffee altogether!

 Does Starbucks do anything for St Patrick's Day?

-Unfortunately, Starbucks don't offer an Irish coffee, but they do offer a Shamrock Tea which is an iced green tea latte made from coconut milk.
+Unfortunately, Starbucks don't offer an Irish coffee, but they do offer a Shamrock Tea, which is an iced green tea latte made from coconut milk.
 This is bright green to celebrate St. Patrick's Day and you can also order it as an iced coffee.